GROMACS fails to build with lmfit-7.0

 master can either do that or decide to do the same with version 7.

 #2 Updated by Christoph Junghans over 1 year ago

 Wearing my Fedora hat, I would prefer if it would use lmfit-7 as Fedora is basically waiting for gromacs to support that version: https://src.fedoraproject.org/rpms/lmfit/pull-request/2.

 As for all distributions using a bundled libraries are not an option: https://fedoraproject.org/wiki/Bundled_Libraries?rd=Packaging:Bundled_Libraries.

-#3 Updated by Mark Abraham about 1 year ago
+#3 Updated by Mark Abraham over 1 year ago

 It's not exactly required for Fedora to choose to only permit packages to link with lmfit-7 when there are existing dependencies on lmfit-6.1.
 It would be totally reasonable for GROMACS to say that we developed 2018 branch against 6.1 and that's the only one we'll support as an external dependency.If this is the kind of thing we can expect from accepting contributions that require external dependencies on projects with no intent to have a stable API, then either

 - we won't be able to accept such contributions, or